-An important driver behind the growing organic market in the EU is the predominance of large fullservice supermarket chains.
+An important driver behind the growing organic market in the EU is the predominance of large full-service supermarket chains.
 These chains have placed organic products on the shelves next to conventional products, resulting in a greater availability of organic products for a larger audience.
-Specialty organic stores also play an important role as they become more professional, operate in more shop space, and offer a wider assortment of organic products than regular full service supermarkets.
+Specialty organic stores also play an important role as they become more professional, operate in more shop space, and offer a wider assortment of organic products than regular full-service supermarkets.
 The distribution of organic products differs considerably between member states.
-In Denmark, Austria, and the UK, full service supermarkets dominate the distribution of organic products.
-In Italy, the Netherlands, France, Belgium, and Germany the share of full service supermarkets and organic specialty shops is more evenly divided.
+In Denmark, Austria, and the UK, full-service supermarkets dominate the distribution of organic products.
+In Italy, the Netherlands, France, Belgium, and Germany the share of full-service supermarkets and organic specialty shops is more evenly divided.

-The highest sales per person of organic food and drinks, \$100 or more per year, is accounted in Denmark, Luxembourg, Austria, Sweden and Germany in 2017.
-At the same time there is a dozen Members States, mainly in Eastern Europe, with sales of less than \$10 per person.
+The highest sales per person of organic food and drinks, \$100 or more per year, is accounted in Sweden, Denmark, Austria, France, and Germany in 2018.
+At the same time there are a dozen Member States, mainly in Eastern Europe, with sales of less than \$10 per person.
+Sales per capita in the United States has increased steadily reaching the numbers of France and Germany.